cinnData/DataSci/[DS-02] Introduction to Python.md

 Out[8]: 1.4142135623730951
 ```

 Packages are imported just for the current kernel.
-You finish the session by either closing the console or by restarting the kernel.
-You can do this with *Kernel >> Restart current Kernel* or by typing *Ctrl+.*.
-You can only import a package only if it is already **installed** in your computer. `math` is part of the **Python Standard Library**, so it is included in any Python distribution.
+You can only import a package only if it is already **installed** in your computer.
+With the Anaconda distribution, all the packages used in this course are already available and can be directly imported.

-With Anaconda, most packages used in this course are already available and can be directly imported.
-If it is not the case, you have to install the package (only once).
-There is a basic installation procedure in Python, which uses a package installer called `pip` (see `pypi.org/project/pip`).
-Using `pip` you can have a conflict of versions between packages which are related.
-If this is the case, you can use an alternative installer called `conda`, which checks your Anaconda distribution, taking care of the conflicts.
-Mind that, due to all those checks, `conda` is much slower than `pip`.

 ## The main packages

-This course does not look at Python as a programming language, that is, as one for developing software applications, but from a very specific perspective.
+This course does not look at Python as a programming language, but from a very specific perspective.
 Our approach is mainly based on the **package Pandas**.

-In the data science context, teh main Python packages are:
+In the data science context, the main Python packages are:

 * **NumPy** adds support for large vectors and matrices, called there **arrays**.